THE-TARS-PROJECT/tars-comm/readme.md

 I will post a setup.sh script soon.
 This script will install tars-comm as linux service and it will simplify installation process.

+## HOW TO:
+ - make an account ?

+    As of now, the project is more focused on core functionality, we provide default credentials to login.

+    ```
+    username: testuser123@gmail.com
+    password: HelloTars@2025
+    ```

+ - add contact ?

+    Use tab to navigate between widget.
+Once, the Contact List widget is highlighted press **"a"** to add contact and put the details.
+This can be anything for now

+ - delete contact ?

+    Simply press **"d"** on the highlight contact item.

+ - call my friend ?

+    haha!! wait for sometime, my nest request is not approved yet.
+But still press **"c"** and enter the number and press **enter**.

 ## Author
 Raghav Kumar (@Raghav67816)